 Let's look at some facts about walking and the brain:

 Walking improves your mood and reduces stress: walking can help to release endorphins, which are chemicals in your brain that act as natural painkillers and mood elevators.
-This can help to improve your overall sense of well-being and reduce feelings of stress.
+This can help improve your overall sense of well-being and reduce stress.

 Boost your creativity: Walking has been shown to boost creativity and problem-solving skills.
 This may be because walking allows you to engage in what is known as "incubation" - a period of unconscious thought that occurs when you are engaged in a physical activity that does not require much conscious effort.